lcdporto/boxing-app/README.md

 * If you think a jshint rule does not make sense in a specific case, you can hide a warning with a snippet of code
 * To that, add the following snippet to your file (/* jshint -W034 */), the -W034 part must match the rule code your trying to hide

+#### Project Guidelines ####

+* We are currently migrating the project to match John Papa's angular-styleguide https://github.com/johnpapa/angular-styleguide
+* Use these guidelines as a reference, if you find something in the code that does not match, correct it or open an issue

 ### Who do I talk to? ###

 If you have something to say, feel free to contact: